No. 12 Air Experience Flight RAF: History

-12 AEF was formed on 8 September 1958 at RAF Turnhouse, Edinburgh, equipped with Chipmunk T.10 aircraft.
-On 1 April 1996, the unit moved its operational base to RAF Leuchars, where it became parented by East Lowlands Universities Air Squadron and retired its Chipmunks in favour of sharing ELUAS's Bulldog T.1 aircraft.
+12 AEF was formed on 8 September 1958 at RAF Turnhouse, Edinburgh, equipped with Chipmunk T10 aircraft.
+On 1 April 1996, the unit moved its operational base to RAF Leuchars, where it became parented by East Lowlands Universities Air Squadron (ELUAS) and retired its Chipmunks in favour of sharing ELUAS's Bulldog T.1 aircraft.

+When East Lowlands UAS (ELUAS) and Aberdeen, Dundee and St Andrews UAS (ADStAUAS) merged in 2003, 12 AEF became an integral flight of the newly formed East of Scotland Universities Air Squadron, flying the Grob Tutor T1.